NTNU-IndEcol/df_file_interchange/README.md

 ## Known Problems

 * Pyarrow won't encode numpy's complex64.
 So, we've disabled this in the tests for now although the functionality will work in CSV.
-Solution would be to serialize the actual data column when necessary but that's new functionality.
+Solution would be to serialize the actual data column when necessary but that'd be new functionality.

 * Float16s won't work properly and will never work, due to Pandas decision.